Agriculture, forestry and fishing

 Source: Department of Agriculture and Fisheries

-Net interstate trade of Territory cattle has grown over the past year, with the number of Territory cattle moved interstate increasing by around 65%, while the number of interstate cattle moved into the Territory declining by around 28%.
+Interstate movements of Territory cattle shifted over the past year, with the number of Territory cattle moved interstate declining by around 9%, while the number of interstate cattle moved into the Territory increased by around 32%.

-Indonesia accounted for around 91% of the Territory’s live cattle exports in 2024.
-Indonesia’s geographical proximity, constraints around herd development, established diplomatic relations with Australia, and strong demand, sees it as the largest and most consistent buyer of northern Australian live cattle.
-Currently, Australia is Indonesia’s sole provider of live cattle although the Indonesian Government is seeking to diversify supply, with new regulation that will allow cattle imports from countries such as Brazil.
+Indonesia accounted for about 91% of the Territory’s live cattle exports in 2025.
+With its geographical proximity, constraints around herd development, established diplomatic relations with Australia and strong demand, Indonesia is the largest and most consistent buyer of northern Australian live cattle.

-The Territory’s live buffalo exports declined in 2024, with the number of live buffalo exported declining 26% lower compared to last year.
-This market experiences significant fluctuations due to change in supply conditions across Asia (particularly from India).
-The Territory currently exports live buffalo to Indonesia (accounting for around 76% of the Territory’s exports), Brunei, Sarawak and Vietnam.
-Live buffalo is typically a cheaper alternative to live cattle, although this is constrained by wild harvest supply.
+The Territory’s live buffalo exports increased in 2025, with the number of live buffalo exported up 57% compared to 2024.
+This market experiences fluctuations due to change in supply conditions across Asia.
+Around 77% of live buffalo are exported to Indonesia, with Brunei, Sarawak and Vietnam accounting for the balance.
+Live buffalo is typically a cheaper alternative to live cattle, although supply is largely constrained by wild harvest conditions.

 Other livestock products

-Australia accounts for 61% of the global trade in saltwater crocodile skins, with most being farmed and exported by the Territory.
-Gross revenue from the Territory crocodile industry increased by around 40% to $46 million in 2023-24, largely reflecting increased production capacity.
+Australia accounts for 67% of the global trade in saltwater crocodile skins, with most being farmed and exported by the Territory.
+Gross revenue from the Territory crocodile industry increased by around 3.1% to $47.4 million in 2024‑25, largely reflecting increased production.

 Map 4: Territory agriculture, forestry and fishing1